 The Bloomframe® balcony is an innovative window frame that transforms at the press of a button.
 It offers the user a flexible living environment.
 By opening the window frame it’s literally possible to step out into space that is instantly created!

 The system is guaranteed against collapsing during opening and closing.
 The fully open position is limited mechanically, which guarantees optimum safety of the converted balcony.
 The use of a combined powered/mechanical movement makes the system easy to open and close for everyone.

 Fakro and Velux:

-We think these three alternatives are great solutions for those who are space constrained but needing an injection of sunshine and fresh air.
-Assuming the Bloomframe does reach the market, it seems to offer greater opportunity as it fits directly into any vertical wall, whether one or 100 metres off the ground.
+We think these three alternatives are great solutions for those who are space constrained but need an injection of sunshine and fresh air.
+Assuming the Bloomframe does reach the market, it seems to offer greater opportunity as it fits directly into any vertical wall, whether one or 100 meters off the ground.
 What do you think?

 If you’re considering an attic conversion, you’ll definitely want to look at our Australian Hardwood Floors…